 They think differently.
 They associate with different people.
 Their conversations are different.
 They believe in different things as far as success is concerned.
 They are more informed and do not work with faulty assumptions about success.

 They find themselves more compatible with others who are also successful.

 Birds of the feather…

 You must appreciate just how important this battle between who you were and who you could become, is.

 And you must understand that in order for you to become the type of person that gets whatever you want out your life… then you must win against that part of you that desires to settle for less.

 But to increase your chances of winning such an important battle, you are going to have to immerse yourself in that life which you want starting with how you think and the kinds of actions you take every single day.

-Google, youtube, read books, listen industry podcasts.
+Google, youtube, read books, listen to industry podcasts.
 Keep working on your craft/passion.